 Most food processing plants have automated equipment that is susceptible to mechanical glitches that come with the territory caused by power surges etc. which can cause immense damage to the production process.
 Equipment breakdown insurance is what will save you from such damages that can be denting to your bottom line; business interruption insurance cover takes care of the income loss part caused by such a breakdown.

 3. Food Safety and Recall Risk

 Millions of illnesses are food-related which end up in deaths in worst-case scenarios or hospitalization for days on end.
-Food poisoning from contaminated food can cause widespread catastrophes which result in lawsuits and compensation with both being very costly.
+Food poisoning from contaminated food can cause widespread catastrophes which result in lawsuits and compensation both being very costly.
 Therefore, a coverage that covers such a risk should be in place which should not only cover the lawsuit and compensation but also the cost that comes with withdrawing such food from the market.
-Electric actuated butterfly valves help food and beverage processors meet this challenge by assisting them in maintaining product integrity and standards and increasing time efficiency of a number of operations and processes.
+Electric actuated butterfly valves help food and beverage processors meet this challenge by assisting them in maintaining product integrity and standards and increasing the time efficiency of a number of operations and processes.